o-jasper/lua_Searcher/readme.md

 # TODO

-* Maybe..
-The Formulator inputs should just work with pattern + list of parameters instead of something  talking to the class.
+* Searcher throwing it together does not exist yet.

+* Database part should work as described.. work out whether the rest does.